edbennett/publishing-analysis/_episodes/03-documentation.md

 exactly was done.
 If you have time to write this but not to do more work to automate the analysis, then it is definitely work worth doing.

+> ## Does it work?
+>
+> Try following the instructions in the README above.
+Do they work?
+> If not, then try and identify what is causing the failure, and fix it.
+> If you get stuck, ask a helper for support.
+{: .challenge}

 ## Avoid manually editing parameters